 Even a crumb of gluten is not okay for someone with celiac disease to eat, and it’s not safe for someone with gluten sensitivity, either.
 A small amount of gluten can set off an inflammatory fire inside my body and destroy the lining of my small intestine.

-This means if you give me a burger with the bun on it, I cannot just pull off the bun and eat the burger because it’s already touched gluten and, therefore, contains gluten.
+This means that if you give me a burger with a bun, I cannot just remove the bun and eat the burger because it has already touched gluten and, therefore, contains gluten.

 It’s also why I can’t eat fries, which are naturally gluten-free if they’re cooked in a shared deep fryer that was also used for cooking breaded chicken nuggets.
 Any sort of cross-contamination can be harmful to my health.

-Also, I can’t pick off the croutons from my salad either, toast my gluten-free bread in any old toaster, or cook gluten-free waffles in a waffle iron used to cook regular waffles.
+Also, I can’t remove the croutons from my salad either, toast my gluten-free bread in any old toaster, or cook gluten-free waffles in a waffle iron used to cook regular waffles.
 There’s just too much risk of gluten bits getting into my food.
-I can’t eat anything that has come into contact with gluten.
+In other words, I can’t eat anything that has come into contact with gluten.

 3. How do you live without sandwiches?